BartMassey/advent-of-code-2020/day17/README.md

 Exercise in difficult debugging, mostly.

-Way too much copy-paste in my solution.
-See the branch `day17-const-generics` in this repo for nightly-only code that eliminates recoding Part 2.
+Reduced copy-paste in my solution by using const generics.
+Fun.
+Requires nightly to compile.
+Easiest way is probably

+    rustup override set nightly

+in this directory.

 ---